ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

              ``outputStats`` can be called.
 Kanapy writes the diameter values in either :math:`mm` or :math:`\mu m` scale, depending on the user requirement specified in the input file.
           3. The ``outputStats`` command also writes out the L1-error between the input and output diameter distributions
+          4. The ``plotStats`` command outputs figures comparing the input and output diameter & aspect ratio distributions.

 ^^^^^^^^^^^^^^^^^
 Texture examples
 ^^^^^^^^^^^^^^^^^